veracodes-bm/Javascript-small-projects/README.md

 # Javascript-small-projects

-Is all abot practicing Javascript creating small projects using
+This section is all about practicing Javascript creating small projects using
 <br>Variables
 <br>If Statements
 <br>Operators